anatolereffet/Jedha_portfolio/01-Kayak /README.md

 # Objective
-Create on the behalf of Kayak an application to recommend where people should plan their next holidays based on weather and hotel ratings.
+Create on behalf of Kayak an application to recommend where people should plan their next holidays based on weather and hotel ratings.

 ## Main goals 🎯
 - Use an **API** to get some information about the weather and coordinates of each city